a3-Unibo/a3_thesis2020/README.md

 ---
 ## codes

-These folders contain the codes, organized as follows:
+The codes are organized as follows:

-**GH_<something>** - all things Grasshopper-focused: intuition and C# introductory codes
-**VS_Codes** - all codes developed for complex strategies with Visual Studio as IDE <coming soon>

 ### GH_CSharp
-This folder contains all the Grasshopper definitions with a progressive introduction to C#.
+This folder contains the Grasshopper definitions for a progressive introduction to C#.

 **CS_00_intro.gh** - introduction to C# programming in Grasshopper
 **CS_01_data 01.gh** - data types in C# - part 1